cornell-cup/cs-rereminibot/README.md

-# MiniBot Platform

-Minibot is a modular robotics kit designed for students from age 6 - 18 developed in partnership with DaVinci Robotics.
-This repository contains a web app for controlling the Minibot and sample scripts that allow users to run simple algorithms on their Minibot.
+XRP is a modular robotics kit designed for students developed in partnership with Sparkfun.
+This repository contains a web app for controlling the XRP and sample scripts that allow users to run simple algorithms on their XRP.

 This repository is currently in development.